matomo-org/developer-documentation/docs/generated/master/Piwik/View/UIControl.md

 Returns the array of property names whose values are passed to the UIControl JavaScript class.

-Should be overridden by descendants.
+Should be overriden by descendants.

 #### Signature